 If your spouse has been having an affair, and you just found out, s/he might want to continue to have his/her cake and eat it too.
 Your spouse may genuinely want to try to keep your marriage together (perhaps for financial or social reasons), but yet not intend to get rid of his/her other “love interest.”

 4. Your spouse knows your marriage is over, but is trying to manipulate you into staying until s/he can get into a better financial position.

 Yes, I know how cynical this sounds.
 In truth, it happens far less often than most divorcing people think.
 But, it happens.
 Your spouse may just be buying time so s/he can strategically manage the finances to get the upper hand in your divorce.

 Your spouse may have seen the problems in your marriage, understood that they were bad, but just didn’t know how to fix them.
 Or maybe s/he thought you didn’t want to fix them.
 As lame as this may sound, sometimes human beings simply don’t understand what they really want, or how to get it.

 Why Deciding that You are Getting Divorced is so Rough

 It’s hard to let go of the picture of “the perfect life.”
 Even if your life wasn’t so perfect, or if, behind closed doors, your life sucked, it is still the only life you have known for a long time.
 It may not have been comfortable, but at least it was familiar.

-It’s hard to make the leap of faith that it takes to believe that maybe, just maybe, you have to give up the life that looks so perfect (or that other people thought was so perfect) to get a shot at creating a life that makes you happy.
+It’s hard to make the leap of faith that it takes to believe that maybe, just maybe, you have to give up the life that looks so perfect (or the life that other people think is so perfect!) to get a shot at creating a life that makes you happy.